e-comas/e-comas.com/_posts/2025-04-22-7-great-reasons-why-now-is-the-perfect-time-to-expand-globally-on-amazon.md

 date: 2025-04-22T10:11:31.314Z
 excerpt: >
   Now is the time to expand your brand globally on Amazon.
 That was the message from The Expandables at Prosper Show.
-If you missed them, here’s a recap of why 2025 is the perfect time!
+If you missed them, here’s a recap!
 thumbnail: /images/uploads/global-expansion.png
 thumbnail_alt: Blue sky background with global flags
 tags: